Semantic Similarity Loss for Neural Source Code Summarization: Approach

 6) Combine the semantic similarities with CCE for each predicted word.
 A problem we noticed in preliminary experiments was that using semantic similarity scores as a loss in from-scratch training leads to very unstable and poor results -- an observation also found in using semantic similarity for other domains~\citep{yasui2019using}.
 The solution in related work is to train the model to convergence using CCE, then add a fine-tuning step with semantic similarity loss.
 The problem with adding a fine-tuning step is added complexity of the training procedure and creation of new experimental variables (how far to train after convergence with CCE, what parameters/methods of fine-tuning, etc.).
 Our solution is instead to use semantic similarity to adjust CCE for each word (alluded to in Step 4).
-We first compute CCE as normal, then multiply the CCE for each word to the semantic similarity score for that word.
+We multiply the CCE for each word to the semantic similarity score for that word.
+We formalize entire procesure in Equation~\ref{equ:loss}.

+Since $\boldsymbol{y}$ is usually a one-hot vector, for any given word the formula usually simplifies to $\log{\hat{y}_r}$, where $i$ is the position of the word; $R(x_{i})$ is the reward function; $\beta$ is the hyperparameter.
+We show hypothetical CCE values in Table~\ref{fig:useseqex} while illustrating our approach.

 While the description above is sufficient to reproduce our approach, given its complexity we encourage other researchers to read our implementation in the function { \texttt{custom\_use\_seq()}} at line 191 of file { \texttt{custom/qs\_loss.py}} in our reproducibility package (Section~\ref{sec:conclusion}).